Best solar panel angle: How do you find it — and does it matter?

 The only way to adjust solar panels easily it to utilize a ground-mount system and install axis-tracking solar panels.
 However, there’s a big downside to this approach: while it does increase solar output, it increases your costs by much more.
 As a result, solar axis trackers currently aren’t worth the investment.

-*Are you wondering why you still only get 75.7% of optimal output after adjusting for each season?
+Now, are you wondering why you still only get 75.7% of optimal output after adjusting for each season?
 That’s because the remaining amount can only be achieved by adjusting for solar panel direction during the day.
-We’ll cover solar panel direction in an upcoming blog.

 If you compare the output produced by solar panels over a year, you’ll find that there is relatively little difference between the panels installed on a shallow (15 degree) roof and a steep (45 degree) roof.